jamis/jamis.github.io/_posts/2014-05-05-first-great-secret.md

 "Guaranteed, 'most of the time'?"
 Fabian raised an eyebrow.

 "Right.
 Remember I said that the 'mazes-are-deformed-circles' assumption only holds for certain kinds of mazes?
-For those mazes it'll work every time, because there is only a single path--or solution--between any two points.
-But if a maze has more than one solution--if there are any 'cycles' in the maze--it can fail you."
+For those mazes it'll work every time, because there is only a single path---or solution---between any two points.
+But if a maze has more than one solution---if there are any 'cycles' in the maze---it can fail you."

 Fabian looked confused.
 "Who would ride their bikes in here?"